junxit/us-congress-bills-109/metadata.md

 - 2005-09-13 — Introduced in Senate
 - 2005-09-13 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S9989)
 - 2005-09-13 — Sponsor introductory remarks on measure.
 (CR S9989-9990)
+- 2006-05-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text as passed Senate: CR S5284)
+- 2006-05-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text as passed Senate: CR S5284)
+- 2006-05-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S5283-5284)
+- 2006-05-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S5283-5284)